kengibson1111/tour-of-go/README.md

 ## Lessons

-* functions (closure) - closures are cool.
-They can reference variables outside of their local function scope.
-  So in the sample, adder() is returning a closure that can mutate its own sum variable.
-Seems like a potential implementation for basic map reductions.

 * EXERCISE (functions) - not an optimized implementation, but I wanted to do something with slices.

 * methods - golang does not have objects, but it does have types.
 Types can be associated with primitives, structs,